Sharpening the Tracker knife

 But no doubt about it, the Tracker Knife, is one serious survival knife.

 Recently I have received inquiries about sharpening the Tracker Survival Knife.
 With any knife, sharpening takes patience and developing the correct technique to sharpen and keep up the edge of your blade.

 Today TOP Knives manufacture’s The Tracker Knife.
 And according to their website they will sharpen your Tracker knife for free.
 However for our purpose it’s better to learn to sharpen your own knives.

 A note on sharpening systems that use clamp-on-guides, ceramic V’s or diamond dust stones.
 I have used these systems and some work better than others but you’re better off learning how to sharpen your knife by hand.

-All that is needed to keep your knives sharp are: a coarse stone for coarse grinding the relief when needed and blade edge.
-A fine stone for finishing the coarse edge, a hone (Kitchen Honing Steel will work), and a leather Strop, belt, for polishing the edge to make it extremely sharp.
-I use both a composite coarse and fine stone but most often I use a sandpaper system with wet and dry sandpaper that I have attached with carpet tape to 2×4 smooth wooden blocks, about 12″long, and a leather belt from the thrift store for my Strop.
-This is the same system I teach during my survival courses.
+All that is needed to keep your knives sharp are a coarse stone for grinding the relief when needed and the blade edge.
+You will also need a fine stone for finishing the coarse edge.
+A hone, (a fine kitchen honing steel will work), and last a leather Strop, belt, for polishing the edge to make it extremely sharp.
+You can buy a second hand leather belt from the thrift store for your Strop.

 Multiply times three, for each stage of sharpening.
 So if you begin with your coarse stone and sharpen the edge 30 times and each side of the blade, then multiply times three for your medium stone, which would be 90 times on each side of the blade and so on.

-Learning to sharpen your knife is not rocket science, but as with all bushcraft skills, there is a learning curve that includes time, persistence, patience, and elbow grease.
+To answer the question, at what angle should I sharpen the Tracker knife?
+Is, use the manufacturer’s recommended angle.
+Contact TOP knives if you want the precise angle.
+Learning to sharpen your knife is not rocket science, but as with all wood craft skills, there is a learning curve that includes time, persistence, patience, and elbow grease.
 So good luck and happy sharpening!